Cholly Atkins

 His 1944 marriage to Dorothy Lee ended in divorce in 1962.
 The following year, he married Maye Harrison Anderson.
 As the popularity of tap lessened, Atkins began to take jobs staging the performances of popular vocal groups.
 Sammy Strain of the O’Jays told the Washington Post that Atkins’ steps were “so simple, little pivots and stuff, but so hard I’d have nightmares over them.”

-Later he achieved his greatest fame as a choreographer for Motown's leading singing groups.
-He went to Detroit in 1965 and remained through 1971, where he made an unforgettable impact on the careers of the Supremes, the Temptations, Gladys Knight and the Pips, Smokey Robinson and the Miracles, Aretha Franklin, Marvin Gaye, and others.
+Later, he achieved his greatest fame as a choreographer for Motown's leading singing groups.
+He went to Detroit in 1965 and remained there until 1971, where he made an unforgettable impact on the careers of the Supremes, the Temptations, Gladys Knight and the Pips, Smokey Robinson and the Miracles, Aretha Franklin, Marvin Gaye, and others.

-Atkins continued to stage nightclub acts in Las Vegas, leaving for occasional projects, such as the 1988 Broadway tap-revival musical "Black and Blue," where he won a Tony Award.
+Atkins continued to stage nightclub acts in Las Vegas, leaving for occasional projects, such as the 1988 Broadway tap-revival musical 'Black and Blue,' for which he won a Tony Award.

 He also accepted a 1993 National Endowment for the Arts three-year fellowship to tour colleges and universities, teaching vocal choreography as a complete dance idiom.
 Cholly Atkins died in May 2003 at the age of 89.